wknishio/variable-terminal/doc/readme.md

 This software is primarily a command-line tool driven by text commands.

-After successfully connecting and authenticating to a server, the client console<br>
+After successfully connecting and authenticating to a server, the client<br>
-can receive text command inputs from the user.
+console can receive text command inputs from the user.

 When the user types a command in client and press enter, this software checks<br>
 if the command must be redirected to the remote shell running on the server or<br>
 if the command is a internal command of this software.

-Most of the functions of this software are executed by these internal commands.
+Most of the functions of this software are executed by internal commands.

 After configuring the server, the server console can also receive text command<br>
 inputs, but only internal commands of this software.